Sathwik-007/Student-Database-Management-System/README.md

 # Student-Database-Management-System

 This is a simple application software that provides interface at user-end.
-This application is mainly developed in the view of educational institutions which has a basic need storing student details and viewing them when wanted to.
+This application is mainly developed in the view of educational institutions which have a common objective to store student details in a database that can be useful for different purposes.

 A BASIC WALKTHORUGH: